argoproj/argo-cd/docs/user-guide/multiple_sources.md

 ### Example: Copying a single file, with plugin processing

-In this example there's a helm chart, and it's parameterized with with a values file from another repository, to be processed by a plugin.
+In this example there's a helm chart, and it's parameterized with a values file from another repository, to be processed by a plugin.

 ```yaml
 spec: